-Your letter of interest for phase 1 must be prepared, completed, and submitted via the electronic application system www.e-grant.dk before the deadline stated in the call text.
-You can find a guide to e-grant on the website of the Ministry of Higher Education and Science7.
+Your application for phase 2 must be prepared, completed, and submitted via the electronic application system www.e-grant.dk before the deadline stated in the call text.
+You can find a guide to e-grant on the website of the Ministry of Higher Education and Science.